Don't Be: Themes and analysis

 "Don't Be" focuses on the psyche of Asuka Langley Soryu, exploring her troubled psychology and traumatic past.
-According to the writer Virginie Nebbia, Asuka, like the other protagonists of the series, hides her inner self for fear of being hurt, as in Arthur Schopenhauer's porcupine's dilemma.
+According to the writer Virginie Nebbia, Asuka, like the other protagonists of the series, hides her inner self for fear of being hurt, as in Arthur Schopenhauer's porcupine's dilemma mentioned in the third episode for the first time.
 At the beginning of the episode, Asuka is in a state of severe psychological crisis over her defeat in "Introjection", fearing herself surpassed by Shinji.
+Scholar Alba G. Torrents described Asuka as a girl obsessed with the idea of being observed by others, but who at the same time feels ashamed.
 The Evangelion Chronicle, an official magazine about the series, wrote that in the scene where Shinji, Misato and Asuka are having dinner, a heavy atmosphere is created through the silence and soft music in the background.
-Misato pretends to drink during dinner, never showing her mouth.
-This detail is due to a directorial choice to emphasise Misato's lack of courage in talking to Asuka about the death of her guardian Kaji, who died in the previous episode.
+Misato pretends to drink during dinner, never showing her mouth; this detail is due to a directorial choice to emphasise Misato's lack of courage in talking to Asuka about the death of her guardian Kaji, who died in the previous episode.
+Pen-Pen, Misato's household penguin, leaves because he cannot bear the tense atmosphere, while Shinji pays little attention to Asuka's barbed remarks.
+Asuka sets down her chopsticks and leaves the table without even looking at Misato.
 In the lift scene, however, Rei tells Asuka that without the pilot opening their souls, the Evangelions do not move, a dialogue that condenses the theme of the entire episode.
+The dialogue suggests that Rei understands the reason behind Asuka's breakdown.
+Writer Álvaro Arbonés hypothesized that Asuka's decline in synchronicity with Eva-02 was due to her growing problems with other people; Asuka, like Shinji, has a deep need for other people's recognition and was raised by an emotionally distant guardian.
+In this regard, Arbonés described Asuka as the opposite of Rei, who instead represents a stereotypically feminine ideal.